knicola/yup-password/README.md

 ## API

 ##### .password()
-Password must meet the default requirements: at least 8 characters, at most 250 characters, at least 1 lower-cased letter, at least 1 upper-cased letter, at least 1 number and at least 1 symbol.
+Password must meet the default requirements: at least 8 characters, at most 250 characters, at least 1 lowercase letter, at least 1 uppercase letter, at least 1 number and at least 1 symbol.
 ```js
 const schema = yup.object().shape({
     username: yup.string().email().required(),